Track DORA metrics

 service: .repo.name

 This configuration maps the repository, release, and tag information to deployment entities in Port.
 You can find more details about setting up GitHub integrations for repositories, releases, and tags here.
+You can modify the query to match your naming conventions and requirements. this example tracks release with Production in the name.

 Unlike GitHub, GitLab and Azure DevOps do not support traditional releases and tags in the same way.
 In these platforms, deployments are better tracked through CI/CD pipelines.